thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 In that case, the companion {{&foo}} could be defined as follows:

 - Type: 0x01 (i.e., CID {{&foo}});
-- Length: 1-byte unsigned int
+- Length: 1-byte unsigned integer
 - Value: the CID itself

 A DTLS 1.2 record carrying a CID "AB" would be formatted as in {{fig-cid-example}}.